 However, the restaurants serving the Newari cuisines served Aila.
 It has 60% alcohol so be careful while you try it out.

-Chhang is an exotic Nepali beverage prepared by fermented rice.
+Chhang is an exotic Nepali beverage prepared with fermented rice.
 In summer, you can drink it at room temperature whereas it is served hot in winter.
 Ideal to warm up in winter, the beverage contains very little alcohol.
 It can taste sweet.

 The fermented millet is placed in a vessel called Tongba and then hot water is poured.
 Refill it as much as you want.
-It can be easily found in hotels at high elevation during trekking in Nepal.
+It can be easily found in hotels at high elevations during trekking in Nepal.
 Tongba warms you from head to toe.

 At the End